 Loading...

-A guide to the UNDP’s Social and Environmental Compliance Unit (SECU) and Stakeholder Response Mechanism (SRM)
+A Guide to the UNDP’s Social and Environmental Compliance Unit (SECU) and Stakeholder Response Mechanism (SRM)

-If the United Nations Development Programme (UNDP) supported the project that is causing you harm or was implemented in violation of its environmental and social standards, you may be able to file a complaint through one or both of UNDP’s accountability offices: the Social and Environmental Compliance Unit (SECU) and the Stakeholder Response Mechanism (SRM).
+If the United Nations Development Programme (UNDP) supported the project that is causing you harm or was implemented in violation of its environmental and social standards, you may be able to file a complaint to one or both of UNDP’s accountability offices: the Social and Environmental Compliance Unit (SECU) and the Stakeholder Response Mechanism (SRM).

 What is the UNDP?